Plumsail/forms-docs/source/how-to/conditional-fields.rst

-Manipulate fields dynamically in SharePoint Forms
+Manipulate fields dynamically
 ==================================================

 Description
 --------------------------------------------------

-In this article you can find examples of how to use JavaScript to make your SharePoint forms more interactive by hiding, disabling and making fields mandatory based on certain conditions.
+In this article you can find examples of how to use JavaScript to make your forms more interactive by hiding, disabling and making fields mandatory based on certain conditions.
-These will be simple and popular cases which you can easily replicate even on Plumsail forms as functionality is fairly similar.
+These will be simple and popular cases realized mostly with SharePoint forms which you can easily replicate even on Plumsail forms as functionality is fairly similar.
 You can also mix and match these examples to achieve the results you are looking for.

 In order to access fields in JavaScript, you'll need use **fd.field()** method of which expects an internal name of a field you want to retrieve.